Rent Our Facilities

 Requirements to book a space

 - Complete an online inquiry form

-- Meet with our Volunteer Coordinator or Director to discuss timing and space options
+- Meet with our Assistant Director to discuss timing and space options

 - Sign a wedding contract, highlighting all policies set forth by the Museum regarding weddings

 - Provide the non-refundable deposit required to secure the date - full payment is acceptable

 The interior of the Cobblestone Church, which comfortably seats 150 people, has been restored with Victorian country character.
 The church has many charming features including original painted woodwork giving the illusion of natural chestnut.
 Music may be provided on an 1880s square grand piano, or a 1904 Estey Reed Organ.
 The bridal couple is welcome to provide other musical accompaniment of their selection (i.e., guitar, keyboard, etc.).
 The sanctuary is illuminated under the ambiance of period lighting which reflects its appearance of the 1880s.
 Many couples find little need for elaborate decorations as the church's quaint, rustic feel speaks for itself.

 George W. Zeis Upper Gallery